-The Japanese postal delivery service began in 1870 and joined the Universal Postal Union (soon to be known formally worldwide as the Union postale universelle) in 1876, thus permitting the sending and receiving of international mail.
-Until the start of the twentieth century, however, all postcards were issued by the Japanese government and private companies were prohibited from publishing their own cards.
+The Japanese postal delivery service was initiated in 1870 and soon joined the Universal Postal Union (soon to be known formally as Union Postale Universelle) in 1876, thus permitting the sending and receiving of international mail.
+Until the start of the twentieth century, however, all postcards were issued by the Japanese government as private companies were prohibited from publishing their own cards.
 After legal permission was granted in 1900, private companies soon embarked on mass-scale printings of picture postcards (ehagaki 絵はがき).
 The postcard soon rivaled the traditional woodblock print as the favored medium to present contemporary Japanese images.
-Furthermore, while many early postcards were illustrated with drawings, photographic images soon dominated the medium and were some of the earliest commodified forms of the photograph.
-This was spurred by the development of a new printing process using an ink-on paper technique, called the collotype, which allowed for photomechanical printing on a massive scale.
+Furthermore, while many early postcards were illustrated with drawings, photographic images soon dominated the medium and are considered the earliest commodified forms of the photograph.
+This was spurred by the development of a new printing process, known as the collotype, which allowed for photomechanical printing on a massive scale.
 Several themes emerged as popular favorites, including ones that may sound odd to modern purchasers of postcards, such as “natural disasters” and “current events.”
-Not surprisingly, with the advent of the thriving tourism industry, “scenic views” emerged as a favorite visual genre for many Japanese tourists and foreign travelers.
+Not surprisingly, with the advent of the thriving tourism industry, “scenic views” (fukei 風景) emerged as a favorite visual genre for many domestic Japanese tourists and foreign travelers.

-Since a driving force behind the early interest in postcards was the acquisition of inexpensive photographs, its seems only natural that several picture postcards would simply be reprints of old photographic stock.
-The Yokohama businessman, Tamamura Kōzaburō 玉村康三郎 (b.
-1856), who was commissioned to in the 1890’s to produce a reported one-million hand colored albumen prints (though more recent estimate the number of prints to approximately 350,000) for the multi-volume work Japan: Described and Illustrated by the Japanese, was the premier photographer of his time.
-Yet, he enlisted the help of his competitor, Kusakabe Kimbei 日下部金兵衛 (1841-1934), to finish the product and scholars have recently begun to identify his photographs among the collection.
+Since a driving force behind the early interest in postcards was the acquisition of inexpensive photographs, its seems only natural that several picture postcards would be reprints of old photographic stock.
+The premier Japanese photographer of his time, Tamamura Kōzaburō 玉村康三郎 (b.
+1856), was commissioned in the 1890’s to produce a then-reported one-million hand colored albumen prints (though more recent estimates place the number of prints at approximately 350,000) for the multi-volume work Japan: Described and Illustrated by the Japanese.
+He enlisted the help of his competitor, Kusakabe Kimbei 日下部金兵衛 (1841-1934), to finish the massive order.
+Scholars have only recently begun to identify Kimbei’s photographs found within the publication.
 The postcard image of the Great Buddha of Kamakura [Figure 1] is now considered a Kimbei photograph.
 The original image was scaled down and slightly cropped to fit on a standard size postcard.

 - Title/Caption: NA